poojalahane/note-vault/Readme.md

 📝 Quick Notes App

-A simple and responsive Notes App built with Next.js, Tailwind CSS, and LocalStorage.
+A simple and responsive Notes App built with Next.js, Tailwind CSS.
-It allows users to sign up, sign in, add, and manage notes directly in the browser without a backend.
+It allows users to sign up, sign in, add, and manage notes.

 ⚡ Features

-Sign Up / Sign In using LocalStorage (no backend required)
+Sign Up / Sign In

 Add Notes with title and content

-Edit Notes inline
+Edit Notes inlin

 Delete Notes easily

 Responsive and professional UI built with Tailwind CSS

-Data persists using LocalStorage

 🛠️ Tech Stack